The TENSFor pain management and helps to restore optimal function

 The more you move during your physical rehabilitation, the sooner you recover.

-The Functional Electro-Therapy TM approach developed by Electro Service was specifically designed to encourage patients to remain active during their treatment by following the personalized recommendations of a therapist.
+The Functional Electro-Therapy approach developed by Electro Service was specifically designed to encourage patients to remain active during their treatment by following the personalized recommendations of a therapist.